rplasc/songwriting-assistant/apps/gateway/docs/drafts.md

 ### PATCH requires at least one mutating field

-The controller throws `BadRequestException` if all three of `title`, `content`, `language` are `undefined`.
+The controller throws `BadRequestException` if all four of `title`, `content`, `language`, and `sections` are `undefined`.
 Without this guard, a no-op PATCH would still bump `updated_at`, breaking the contract that `updated_at` reflects an actual change.
 The check sits in the controller because it is request-shape validation, not domain logic.

 ### Language defaulting at create, not at read